jshufro/rp-book/src/governance/imc.md

 </center>

-Members of the Rocket Pool community have put together this IMC impact trackings heet.
+Members of the Rocket Pool community have put together this IMC impact tracking dashboard.

 ---